-- (b) that the applicant is unable for any reason to pay the money; - then the court may by order stay the execution of the judgment or order, either absolutely or for such period and subject to such conditions as the court thinks fit. - 22.52.
+(b) that the applicant is unable for any reason to pay the money;

+22.52.
 Such applications must be made in accordance with Part 23, but may be listed in the Masters' Urgent and Short Applications List.
 The Master may give a time-limited stay, for 14 or 28 days, requiring the judgment debtor to restore the application before the expiry of the stay, on notice to the judgment creditor.
 The Master may also impose conditions, such as a requirement to serve further evidence, or to pay towards the outstanding judgment debt by instalments.
 In the latter case the amounts of and dates of payment will be specified in the Master's order.